pmdevita/hikari-atsume/docs/tutorial/tutorial_1.md

 ```

-:::{admonition} What is scaffolding?
+:::{admonition} What is scaffolding and why does Atsume use it?
 :class: tip

+In Atsume, your bot code is loaded automatically through configuration rather than requiring you
-Atsume expects the Python files in your project to be set up a certain way.
+to implement the loading yourself.
+In order to do this, Atsume expects your project to contain certain Python
-To help ease the creation of any new files, Atsume provides tools to "scaffold" or generate
-new Python files for a project or a component.
-This
+files with specific names, like the `local.py` and `settings.py` files for your bot module, and `apps.py`, `models.py`,
+and `commands.py` for components as we'll see later.

+Since setting up these files yourself can be a bit time-consuming, Atsume can automatically generate these files for
+you and help "scaffold" your project.
+Once generated, all that should be left is to fill in the
+blank with your new code.
 :::